-Page 3 of 10 The centre will work closely with the St Helena Society for the Prevention of Cruelty to Animals (SPCA), the local vet service and the St Helena Donkey Home.
-The applicant has discussed this project with SPCA, who recognise that such facility could be of benefit to the island.
-PROPOSED DEVELOPMENT The development will consist of a single storey steel structure building cladded with cement fibre boards with IBR roof sheets and small section of the roof on the east elevation with translucent sheets.
-The east side of the building will also include an enclosed area with 1.5m high chain-linked fence and timber posts for dogs.
-This will project 3.0m from the building.
+e) The development will consist of a single storey steel structure building cladded with cement fibre boards with IBR roof sheets and a small section of the roof on the east elevation with translucent sheets.
+The east side of the building will also include an enclosed area with a 1.5m high chain-linked fence and timber posts for dogs.
+This will project 3.0m from the building, see Diagram 3 (proposed Floor Plan), Diagram 4 (proposed West Elevation) and Diagram 5 (Proposed East Elevation) in Annex C.